mwilck/build-multipath/README.md

 Additional packages can be included in the build container using `-DADD_PKGS=$package`.

+### Additional files

+For some environments, additional files are required to build the container.
+These are stored under subdirectories of the name of the respective distribution (e.g. `centos-7`) and must be copied or linked into the same directory where the Dockerfile was stored before building the container.

 ### Container generation

 Containers are generated from the Dockerfiles created above using GitHub